jidongxiao/CSCI1200-DataStructures/lectures/20_hash_tables_I/README.md

 ## 20.20 Resize

 - Must copy the contents of the current vector into a scratch vector, resize the current vector, and then re-insert each key into the resized vector.
-Exercise: Write resize()
+Exercise: Write resize().

 ## 20.21 Hash Table Iterator Invalidation